-typical FMD features.
-These features were absent in the SCAD autopsy cases studied: Figure 6 shows a typical SCAD case, displaying a minor degree of intimal thickening and collagen deposition, with intact tunica media in the non-dissected segment and without fragmentation of the elastic laminae.
-Specifically, none of the cases examined demonstrated the extensive, dense, deeply stained collagen deposition seen in FMD (e.g. Figure 6A and B).
-To further confirm the presence of intact endothelial cells, we performed IHC staining for CD31 (PECAM-1).
-Staining for this mature endothelial cell marker showed the normal presence of endothelial cells in the intima of all histological sections studied (e.g. Figure 6C).
-EVG staining also did not reveal evidence of excessive collagen deposition in the intima or the media, which is distinct from the mild fibroelastic intimal thickening seen in some cases (e.g. Figure 6B).
-In addition, IHC for α -smooth muscle actin showed a normal pattern of staining across the non-dissected segments of the media in SCAD sections (e.g. Figure 6D).
+No recognized histological features of fibromuscular dysplasia were identified FMD is characterized by thickening and proliferation of the intimal layer and obliteration of the medial layer through extensive, dense, deeply stained collagen deposition, as well as fragmentation of the internal and/or external elastic lamina.
+These features are prominent in the example provided in Supplementary Figure 4, which displays two internal mammary arteries from UMC archives, showing typical FMD features.
+These features were absent in the SCAD autopsy cases studied: figure 6 shows a typical SCAD case, displaying a minor degree of intimal thickening and collagen deposition, with intact tunica media in the non-dissected segment and without fragmentation of the elastic laminae.
+Specifically none of the cases examined demonstrated the extensive, dense, deeply-stained collagen deposition seen in fibromuscular dysplasia (Example Figure 6A&6B).
+To further confirm presence of intact endothelial cells, we performed IHC staining for CD31 (Platelet endothelial cell adhesion molecule (PECAM-1)).
+Staining for this mature endothelial cell marker showed normal presence of endothelial cells in the intima of all histological sections studied (Example Figure 6C).
+EVG staining also did not reveal evidence of excessive collagen deposition in the intima or the media, which is distinct from the mild fibroelastic intimal thickening seen in some cases (example Figure 6B).

+In addition, IHC for α-smooth muscle actin showed a normal pattern of staining across the nondissected segments of the media in SCAD sections (Example Figure 6D).